evan-l-munson/saotd/README.md

   - Acquire

-      - `Acquire` allows a user to acquire tweets of their choosing by accessing the Twitter API.
+      - `Acquire` allows a user to acquire Tweets of their choosing by accessing the Twitter API.
 In order to do this the user needs to have a [Twitter](https://twitter.com) account.
 Additionally once the user has an account they will then need to sign up for a [Twitter Developers](https://dev.twitter.com/) account.
-Once a user has a twitter developers account and has received their individual consumer key, consumer secret key, access token, and access secret key, they can acquire tweets based on a list of hashtags and a requested number of entries per hashtag.
+Once a user has a Twitter developers account and has received their individual consumer key, consumer secret key, access token, and access secret key, they can acquire Tweets based on a list of hashtags and a requested number of entries per hashtag.

   - Explore